BaoAdrian/cloud-iot-api/dev/README.md

 Now any changes made inside the `cloud-iot-api/dev` folder will be reflected in both locations and will also be immediately reflected when refreshing the browser.

-See this StackOverflow answer for more info: https://unix.stackexchange.com/a/295629
+See this StackExchange answer for more info: https://unix.stackexchange.com/a/295629